luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

     * latching is like semaphore, physical lock
     * locking provides multi granularity, logical lock
     * TODO
+* In the DBMin algorithm, consider the case when query Q2 finds a page p in some other query Q1’s locality set.
+When Q2 accesses the page, DB Min does not update the statistics for this page in Q1’s locality set.
+Is it good?

 #### ARIES
 * What is "redo", and why needs it?